Prep Time: 10-15 minutes

 Add the rice and stir to combine.

-Broil for 10 minutes to soften the vegetables, bring out the flavor of the spices, and toast the rice.
+*Do not add water to reservoir before broil* Broil for 10 minutes to soften the vegetables, bring out the flavor of the spices, and toast the rice.

 Slice the chorizo sausage into bite-size pieces.
 Stir the chorizo, tomato paste, chicken broth, and bay leaf into the rice.